jongallant/Unity-Verlet-Rope/README.md

 ![Example](https://i.imgur.com/svMTosK.gif)

-There is currently a demo here - clicking the mouse will lock the rope in place.
+There is currently a demo here - clicking the mouse will move and snap the first rope node position in place.

 http://www.jgallant.com/Roper/